Timesaco Intends To Create Millions Of Jobs/businesses For Women In Pakistan - UrduPoint

 Timesaco Intends To Create Millions Of Jobs/businesses For Women In Pakistan

-Chief Executive Officer (CEO) of 'Timesco' Donald-Li said the company has a plan to introduce different e-commerce platforms for women, through which they will be able to do different online business, said a press release issued by 'Timeseco' here on Tuesday.
+Chief Executive Officer (CEO) of 'Timesaco' Donald-Li said the company has a plan to introduce different e-commerce platforms for women, through which they will be able to do different online business, said a press release issued by 'Timesaco' here on Sunday.

-Fonder President of Women Chamber of Commerce and Industries Hazara Division Firdousia Fazal calls on CEO ,Timeco Donald-Li here on Tuesday.
+Fonder President of Women Chamber of Commerce and Industries Hazara Division Firdousia Fazal calls on CEO ,Timeaco Donald-Li here .

 He said Timesaco's e-services platform would create millions of jobs for women and help them to start their own businesses without any investment.